OUR WATER POLO AND SPLASHBALL CLUB

 - Water polo scrimmages, tournaments and practices

-- Girls & boys water polo offered
+- Girls and boys water polo offered

-- Kids involved in water polo are less likely to experiment with drugs or cigarettes because of the impact these activities have upon their performance.
+- Kids involved in water polo are less likely to experiment with drugs or cigarettes because of the impact these activities have on their performance.

 - Physical activities are proven to relieve stress and reduce depression.

-- Motor skills, strategic thinking, and even math skills are learned by playing sports like water polo.Students develop strategic thinking as they figure out the best ways to move as a unit to score a goal.
+- Motor skills, strategic thinking, and even math skills are learned by playing sports like water polo.Students develop strategic thinking skills as they must figure out the best ways to move as a unit to score a goal.

 - Children who exercise are more likely to continue the practice into adulthood.